jkeam/helm-charts/README.md

 #### Tailscale Prequisite

+Follow everything [here](https://tailscale.com/kb/1236/kubernetes-operator#installation), but in summary the steps are:

 1. Create tailnet tags
 2. Create OAuth client for `Devices - Core` and `Auth Keys`
 3. Saved `clientId` and `clientSecret` away